fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 By default, the image is built such as to have maximum portability regardless of CPU type and optimizations available, i.e. to run on the widest possible range of cloud machines.

-### OPENSSL_BUILD_DEFINES

-This permits changing the build options for the underlying openssl library containing the quantum safe algorithms.

-The default setting defines a range of default algorithms suggested for key exchange.
-For more information see [the documentation](https://github.com/open-quantum-safe/openssl#default-algorithms-announced).

-### SIG_ALG
+### OPENSSH_BUILD_OPTIONS

-This defines the quantum-safe cryptographic signature algorithm for the internally generated (demonstration) CA and server certificates.

-The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+This allows to configure some additional build options for building OQS-OpenSSH.
+Those options, if specified, will be appended to the `./configure` command as shown [here](https://github.com/open-quantum-safe/openssh#step-2-build-the-fork).
+Some parameters are already configured as they are essential to the build: `--with-libs`, `--prefix`, `--sysconfdir`, `--with-liboqs-dir`.

-### INSTALL_PATH
+### INSTALL_DIR

-This defines the resultant location of the software installatiion.
+This defines the resultant location of the software installation.

-By default this is '/opt/oqssa'.
+By default this is /opt/oqssa .
 It is recommended to not change this.
 Also, all [usage documentation](USAGE.md) assumes this path.

-### CURL_VERSION

-This defines the curl software version to be build into the image.

-The default version set is known to work OK and depends on a patch.
-Therefore changing it is *not* recommended.

 ### MAKE_DEFINES

-Allow setting parameters to `make` operation, e.g., '-j nnn' where nnn defines the number of jobs run in parallel during build.
+Allow setting parameters to `make` operation, e.g., `-j nnn` where nnn defines the number of jobs run in parallel during build.

-The default is conservative and known not to overload normal machines.
-If one has a very powerful (many cores, >64GB RAM) machine, passing larger numbers (or only '-j' for maximum parallelism) speeds up building considerably.
+The default is conservative and known not to overload normal machines (`-j 2`).
+If one has a very powerful (many cores, >64GB RAM) machine, passing larger numbers (or only `-j` for maximum parallelism) speeds up building considerably.

+### OQS_USER

+Defaults to `oqs`.
+The docker file creates a non-root user during build.
+The purpose of this user is to be a login-user for incoming ssh connections.
+This docker image is designed to be used in a practical way, and having root logging in for simply establishing a connection in a production environment is not considered practical.

+### OQS_PASSWORD

+Defaults to `oqs.pw`.
+This is the password for the `OQS_USER`.
+A password is needed to enable the authentication method 'password' for ssh.